hvlck/kestrel/README.md

 + Dynamic permission requests [feature] (see [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/optional_permissions) for all permissions that can be requested dynamically - of these, only a few are not needed automatically)

 I also have a list of other features I'm working on that I'll port over when I can.

+## Changelog

+### v1.0.0

++ Switched from injection-based approach to a browser-action-based approach
++ Some internal updates

 ## Docs